stolenzc/office/README.md

 # Is the user currently working?

-Check if the user is currently working
+Check if the user is currently working on MacOS.

 ## How to use